Review and pay your VA copay bill

 You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or collection actions.
-Find out how to make a payment—and what to do if you're having trouble making payments or you disagree with your bill.
+Check how much you owe for medical service and prescription copays at each VA facility.
+And find out how to make a payment, request help, or dispute your charges.

 Pay directly from your bank account or by debit or credit card on the secure Pay.gov website.

-Send your payment stub, along with a check or money order made payable to "VA," to the address below.
-Be sure to include your account number on the check or money order.
+Send your payment stub, along with a check or money order made payable to “VA,” to this address.
+Include your account number on the check or money order.